 Belval is a new city quarter combining research, education, leisure and commerce.
 The scheme relates to the scale of neighbouring buildings and addresses the different characteristics of the surrounding streets.
 Its entrances are articulated differently in response to Porte de France, the main urban street to the west and the Place de l'Académie to the East.
 New shops, cafés and restaurants will bring life to these entrance elevations at pedestrian level.

 The building is arranged as two wings enclosing the central atrium, wrapped by a distinctive orthogonal façade and roof which emphasises the structural grid and gives the building appropriate to its industrial setting.
 The historic and symbolic Belval blast furnace forms the central focus of the dramatic vista from the atrium.

-The fluidity of the internal spaces contrasts with the building’s dignified formal exterior.
-The atrium resolves the level changes between the street and the plaza through a series of stepped terraces that create a spectacular arrival sequence.
-The expressed circulation along the internal edges of the atrium adds to the vibrancy of the internal spaces, with communal terraces for informal meetings and break out spaces at higher levels overlooking the central volume.
+The fluidity of the internal space contrasts with the building’s formal exterior.
+The atrium resolves the level changes between the street and the plaza through a series of stepped terraces which create a spectacular arrival sequence.
+The open circulation adds to the vibrancy of the internal spaces, with communal green landscaped terraces for informal meetings and break out spaces at higher levels as part of a rich and varied whole.

-The façade offers glimpses of the interior greens spaces through a series of punched volumes that intersect the gridded structure at key points.
 The façade is both structural and environmentally responsive, providing an integrated solution which allows for internal column-free office spaces as well as solar shading and maximised internal daylight.
 The external façade benefits from a series of external green loggias, visible from both the inside and outside of the building.